This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 During the warmer months, there are often long lines of people waiting to ride the funicular up the hill.
 So a tip is to walk up to the top where the lines are often a lot shorter, explore the castle and then take the funicular back down.

 Or you can walk down to the small bridge that runs across the funicular line where you can stand for as long as you want and marvel at the beautiful view and the carts run up and down.
-This was one of my favorite Instagram photo spots in the city.
+This is one of my favorite Instagram photo spots in the city.

 5. View from Gellért Hill